NVIDIAGameWorks/RayTracingDenoiser/README.md

 Denoising is not a panacea or miracle.
 Denoising works best with ray tracing results produced by a suitable form of importance sampling.
 Additionally, NRD has its own restrictions.
 The following suggestions should help to achieve best image quality:

+1. [NRD] Read all comments from ``NRDDescs.h`` and ``NRD.hlsl``

-1. NRD has been designed to work with pure radiance coming from a particular direction.
-It means that BRDF should be applied **after** denoising:
+2. [NRD] NRD has been designed to work with pure radiance coming from a particular direction.
+It means that data in the form "something / probability" should be avoided (but it doesn't mean that it won't work), because spatial filtering passes can start to distribute wrong energy to the neighboring pixels.
+Additionally, it means that BRDF should be applied **after** denoising:

     Denoising( DiffuseRadiance * Albedo ) → Denosing( DiffuseRadiance ) * Albedo

-	Denoising( SpecularRadiance * BRDF( micro params ) ) → Denoising( SpecularRadiance ) * BRDF( macro params )
+    Denoising( SpecularRadiance * BRDF( micro params ) ) → Denoising( SpecularRadiance ) * INTEGRATED_BRDF( macro params )

-2. Importance sampling is recommended to achieve good results in case of complex lighting environments.
+3. [NRD] Importance sampling is recommended to achieve good results in case of complex lighting environments.
 Consider using:
    - Cosine distribution for diffuse from non-local light sources
    - VNDF sampling for specular
-   - Custom importance sampling for local light sources
+   - Custom importance sampling for local light sources (RTXDI)

+4. [NRD] Hit distances should come from an importance sampling method.
+But if in case of REBLUR, for example, denoising of AO and a custom direct / indirect lighting is needed, AO can come from cos-weighted sampling and radiance can be computed by a different method in a tradeoff of IQ.

+5. [NRD] Low discrepancy sampling helps to have a more stable output

+6. [NRD] If history reset is needed set ``CommonSettings::frameIndex`` to 0 for a single frame

-3. For diffuse and specular NRD expects hit distance input in normalized form.
-Some tweaking can be needed here, but in most cases normalization to 3-40 meters works well (can be roughness or view distance dependent).
-NRD outputs denoised normalized hit distance, which can be used by the application (see unpacking functions from ``NRD.hlsl``)
+7. [REBLUR] For diffuse and specular REBLUR expects hit distance input in a normalized form.
+To avoid mismatching ``REBLUR_FrontEnd_GetNormHitDist`` should be used for normalization.
+Some tweaking can be needed here, but in most cases normalization to the default ``HitDistanceParameters`` works well.
+REBLUR outputs denoised normalized hit distance, which can be used by the application as ambient or specular occlusion (AO & SO) (see unpacking functions from ``NRD.hlsl``)

+8. [REBLUR] REBLUR handles specular lobe trimming, trying to reconstruct trimmed signal.
+Similarly to hit distance normalization, REBLUR needs to be aware about trimming parameters.
+If this feature is used in a ray tracer, ``LobeTrimmingParameters`` must be passed into REBLUR.
+To avoid code duplication ``NRD_GetTrimmingFactor`` can be used in a shader code on the application side.

-4. To avoid shadow shimmering blue noise can be used, it works best if the pattern is static on the screen
+9. [SIGMA] To avoid shadow shimmering blue noise can be used, it works best if the pattern is static on the screen

-5. Low discrepancy sampling helps to have a cleaner output

-6. Read all comments from ``NRDDescs.h`` and ``NRD.hlsl``